Greater Manchester Green Homes Grant Local Authority Delivery Scheme

 What energy efficiency measures are available?

-If eligible, the scheme provides money towards energy efficiency measures, such as:
+If eligible, the scheme provides money towards energy efficiency and low carbon heating measures, such as:

 How do I find the energy efficiency rating for my home?